stephenlepisto/designpatternexamples/docs/decorator.md

 # How to Use

-In this example, the concrete class is called TextElement and up to three decorators can be applied (BodyElement, ParagraphElement, and EmphasisElement).
-Decorators should ideally be designed to be applied in any order but as this example shows, there is often a specific order for the decorators to be used.
-This order would be specified in the documentation that comes with the decorators.
+In this example, the concrete class is called TextElement and up to three decorators can be applied (WhiteBackgroundDecorator, UnderlineDecorator, and ReadForegroundDecorator).
+Decorators should ideally be designed to be applied in any order, as is the case here.
+If an order is required, the documentation that comes with the decorators would explain it.
 All decorators implement a base class that manages the wrapped elements (and implements the IRenderElement interface) and the TextElement class just implements the IRenderElement interface.